Roman Army during the Pax Romana: Cavalry

-Cavalrymen were taught to mount a horse while fully armed, sometimes with a drawn sword (spatha), even while the horse was moving.
-Sword and spear work began at this stage, as well as the use of javelins for throwing from horseback.
-Recruits practiced essential cavalry maneuvers, including wheeling, turning, charging, retreating, counter-charging, and maintaining formation on varied terrain.
-Under Emperor Hadrian, additional techniques were adopted from Celtic and Sarmatian cavalry, such as half- and quarter-turns, as well as advanced missile-handling skills.

-Weapon training was both practical and competitive.
 Riders practiced throwing javelins at targets while galloping and defending themselves simultaneously.
 Cavalrymen were encouraged to engage in mock combat with blunted weapons to simulate real battle conditions.
 For example, two riders would practice a chase where one fled while the other pursued, trying to hit him with a blunt javelin.
 Horses and riders underwent regular cross-country rides to build stamina and adjust to different terrains.
 Routine training included long marches of 20 miles three times a month, during which cavalry practiced maneuvers under the supervision of their decuriones.

 Advanced training culminated in the hippika gymnasia, or cavalry games, which served as both training and public demonstrations.
 These included: Mock charges and defenses between two opposing cavalry units.
 Precision drills involving throwing dummy javelins at gallop speed while defending against attacks.
 Demonstrations of exceptional skill, such as shooting arrows mid-air or swimming rivers while maintaining formation.
-Roman cavalry training incorporated techniques from conquered peoples, such as the Celts and Sarmatians.
-Celtic methods were particularly influential under Hadrian, and many commands used in exercises were Celtic in origin.